kogakure/website-gatsby-stefanimhoff.de/content/showcases/koi-illustration/index.md

 ---
 title: Koi Illustration
-description: I created this illustration for an old version of my website in 2007.
-It was done with a pencil on paper and then brought into Adobe Photoshop, where all coloring was done (with the help of a Wacom tablet).
+description: I created this illustration for a previous version of my website in 2007 with a pencil on paper and then brought it into Adobe Photoshop, where all coloring was done.
 published: true
 ---